sut-ai/notes/notebooks/11_temporal_probability_models/index.md

 Consider robot localization problem.
 Let's say we have $N$ particles.
 Each particle is a guess and hypothesis about where robot could be in that specific time.
 In fact, each particle is a sampled value of the stated of the problem (in this case $x,y$ of the robot in the map).

 ##  Steps
 This approach has three major steps: elapsing time, observing and resampling.
 These steps could be mapped to the Passage of time, observation and Normalization steps in  forward algorithm respectively.
-The main idea of the algorithm is to  keep $N$ hypothesis about in which state we are (in case of robot localization  where the robot is) and update these hypothesis by passage of time and new observations, so, our guesses remain valid and strong about in which state we are.
+The main idea of the algorithm is to  keep $N$ hypothesis about in which state we are (in case of robot localization  where the robot is) and update these hypothesis by passage of time and new observations, so, our guesses remain valid and strong about in which state we are [3].
 For better intuition, consider robot localization problem for the steps below.

 ### Initializations
 At the very beginning of the algorithm that we have no clue about the problem, we should (could) initial our particles to be uniformly spreaded in steps (robot could be everywhere with equal chances).